orkes-io/docs/docs/reference-docs/operators/terminate-workflow.md

 | triggerFailureWorkflow | Whether the failure workflow for the terminated workflow will be triggered.
 Accepted values:<ul><li>`true`—The failure workflow will be triggered.</li><li>`false`—The default option.
 The failure workflow will not be triggered.</li></ul>  | Required. |

-## Task definition
+## Task configuration

-This is the JSON schema for a Terminate Workflow task definition.
+This is the task configuration for a Terminate Workflow task.

 ```json
 {